PauseAI/pauseai-website/src/posts/faq.md

 Note that no (surveyed) AI safety researchers believe that there's a 0% chance.
 However, there might be selection bias here: people who work in the AI safety field are likely to do so because they believe preventing bad AI outcomes is important.

-If you ask AI researchers in general (not safety specialists), this number drops to a [mean value of around 14%](https://aiimpacts.org/2022-expert-survey-on-progress-in-ai/).
+If you ask AI researchers in general (not safety specialists), this number drops to a [mean value of around 14%](https://aiimpacts.org/2022-expert-survey-on-progress-in-ai/), with a median of 5%.
 A small minority, about 4% of them, believe that the alignment problem is not a real problem.
 Note that there might be a selection bias here in the opposite direction: people who work in AI are likely to do so because they believe AI will be beneficial.

 _Imagine you're invited to take a test flight on a new airplane_.
-The airplane safety experts on average think there's a 30% chance it would crash.
-The plane engineers think there's a 14% chance of crashing.
+The plane engineers think there's a 5% chance of crashing.
-About 4% of engineers are saying that there's no chance of crashing, it is uncrashable.

 Would you enter that plane?
 Because right now, we're all boarding the AI plane.

 ### How long do we have until superintelligent AI?